meadsteve/meadsteve.github.io/_posts/2021-02-21-python-package-publishing.markdown

     - git
 ---
 The purpose of this post is to give a brief overview of the pieces I've got in place to build and publish python libraries.
+I'm not going to cover any of the steps in much detail though I may in later posts.

 ## Code and testing
 The code is hosted on github.
 Github actions are triggered on each PR and push.
 The github action config is relatively small: